JoshuaIsikwe/ignite/README.md

  After type "npm run dev" to start the app
  This will take you to the homepage of the quiz.
 Enjoy

+I used Vuetify framework because as a result of it's poularity there are a lot of resources to learn it and debug if there are any issues.
+It is also customizable